aosabook/500lines/functionalDB/functionalDB.markdown

 ### Transactions

 Each of the operations in our low-level API acts on a single entity.
-However, nearly all databases have a mechanism for allowing users to perform multiple operations as a single _transaction_. <!--TODO/FIXME: Reference other chapters on transactional semantics here.--> This means:
+However, nearly all databases have a way for users to do multiple operations as a single _transaction_.
+This means:

 * The batch of operations is viewed as a single atomic operation, so all of the operations either succeed together or fail together.
 * The database is in a valid state before and after the transaction.